 If you are very anxious, you may be given medicine to calm your nerves.

-The table may be hard or cold, but you can ask for blanket or pillow.
+The table may be hard or cold, but you can ask for a blanket or pillow.
 The machine makes loud thumping and humming noises when turned on.
-You can wear ear plugs to help reduce the noise.
+You will likely be given ear plugs to help reduce the noise.